 Named Scholarships.
-Over 125 Named Scholarships ranging in value from \$50 to full tuition are available to traditional-age central campus undergraduates who meet the qualifications specified by the donors.
+Over 125 Named Scholarships ranging in value from \$50 to full tuition are available to traditional-age central campus undergraduates who meet the gualifications specified by the donors.
 A few graduate scholarships also are available.
-Because most Named Scholarships are need-based, applicants must also complete a ULV Financial Aid Application File.
-The priority filing date for ULV Financial Aid application materials is March 2 preceding the award year.
+Most Named Scholarships are both need based and merit based.
+Consideration is given to students meeting the FAFSA priority filing date and who have at least a 3.30 cumulative ULV GPA.
+The FAFSA priority filing date is March 2 preceding the award year.
 Scholarships are awarded based on departmental referral, academic performance, and school and outside involvement.
-In some cases, recipients will be requested to complete an autobiographical essay.
+In some cases. recipients will be requested to complete Scholarship Recipient Information Form.